enjeck/jpg2svg/README.md

 # jpg2svg

 An attempt at converting colored JPG images to colored SVG.
-It automatically traces the image in layers and automatically applies dominant colors selected from the image to each layers.
+It automatically traces the image in layers and applies dominant colors selected from the image to each layer.

 <h3 style="text-align:center"> Some results (JPG and converted SVG side by side)</h3>
 Images with higher contrast, and with white backgrounds produce better results: